 Seguin scores as Stars beat Maple Leafs 3-2

+TORONTO (AP) – The Dallas Stars got off to a fast start in each period – and held on at the very end.

-TORONTO (AP) — Tyler Seguin snapped a 17-game goal drought, Ben Bishop made 27 saves and the Dallas Stars beat the Toronto Maple Leafs 3-2 on Thursday night.
+Tyler Seguin snapped a 17-game goal drought, Ben Bishop made 27 saves and the Stars beat the Toronto Maple Leafs 3-2 on Thursday night.

+“Not the prettiest of games on our end,” Seguin said.
+“But we greased it out.”

 Denis Gurianov and Radek Faksa also scored for Dallas (33-19-5), which earned its third straight victory.